FedEx driver says he strangled Texas girl in van: warrant

-The FedEx driver accused of abducting and killing a 7-year-old girl last week in Texas told authorities that he strangled her after accidentally hitting her with his van while making a delivery at her home, according to an arrest warrant.
+The FedEx driver accused of abducting and killing a 7-year-old girl last week in Texas told authorities that he strangled her after accidentally hitting her with his van while making a delivery at her home, according to an arrest warrant obtained Thursday.

 Tanner Lynn Horner, 31, told investigators that Athena Strand wasn’t seriously hurt after he hit her while backing up, but he panicked and put her in his van.
-He said she was talking to him and told him her name, the affidavit said.
+He said she was talking to him and told him her name, according the warrant.

-The affidavit said Horner took investigators to where he’d left Athena’s body.
+The warrant said Horner took investigators to where he’d left Athena’s body.

-The mother of a 7-year-old girl who authorities say was abducted and killed by a FedEx driver said she wanted everyone to know about the “amazing little girl” who would have received the Christmas present that driver dropped off the day she disappeared.

-“I was robbed of watching her grow up,” Maitlyn Gandy told those gathered at a Thursday news conference in Decatur, Texas.
-She stood beside the present, a box of “You Can Be Anything” Barbies.

-Athena Strand was found dead on Dec.
+Athena was found dead on Dec.
 2, two days after she was reported missing from the home of her father and stepmother in Paradise, a town of fewer than 500 people about 60 miles (100 kilometers) northwest of Dallas.

-Tanner Lynn Horner, a 31-year-old FedEx delivery driver, confessed to killing Athena and told authorities where to find her body, Wise County Sheriff Lane Akin has said.
-Horner, who didn’t know the family, was arrested on charges of capital murder and aggravated kidnapping.
+Horner remained jailed Thursday on charges of capital murder and aggravated kidnapping.
+His bond is set at on $1.5 million.
+Jail records did not list an attorney who could speak on his behalf.

-The sheriff has said they knew early on that a delivery had been made at the girl’s home at about the same time that she disappeared.
-Authorities haven’t said how she died but Akin has said investigators believe she was killed about “an hour or so” after being kidnapped.
+Wise County Sheriff Lane Akin has said that they knew early on that a delivery had been made at the girl’s home at about the same time that she disappeared.
+Akin has said she was killed about “an hour or so” after being kidnapped.

-Gandy, who spoke in front of the Wise County courthouse in Decatur, about 10 miles (16 kilometers) northeast of Paradise, said that Athena had been set to return home to her in Oklahoma after Christmas break.
+Athena’s mother, Maitlyn Gandy, spoke at an emotional news conference on Thursday outside Wise County courthouse in Decatur, about 10 miles (16 kilometers) northeast of Paradise.
+She said that she wanted everyone to know about the “amazing little girl” who would have received the Christmas present that driver dropped off the day she disappeared.

+“I was robbed of watching her grow up,” said Gandy as she stood beside the present, a box of “You Can Be Anything” Barbies.

+Gandy said that Athena had been set to return home to her in Oklahoma after Christmas break.

 “Now, instead, Athena will be cremated and she will come home in an urn because I’m not even, I’m not anywhere close to being ready to let my baby go,” she said.